-5 Things You Didn’t Know About Hatch Chiles
+5 Things You Need to Know About Hatch Chiles

-If you've spent any time in the American southwest, especially during the fall, you've undoubtedly come across Hatch green chiles.
-The famous pepper, which is similar to the more common Anaheim chile, is specific to the Hatch Valley in southern New Mexico and possesses a rampant fan base throughout the state, along with in Texas and southern California.
+If you've spent any time in the American Southwest, especially during the fall, you've undoubtedly come across Hatch green chiles.
+The famous pepper, which is similar to the more common Anaheim chile, is specific to the Hatch Valley in southern New Mexico and possesses a rampant fan base throughout the state, as well as in Texas and Southern California.

 However, if you aren't from that neck of the woods, you might not be familiar with this regional treasure that continues to grow in popularity each year.
-We spoke with Nate Cotanch and Chef Aneesha Hargrave from Zia Green Chile Company about the beloved pepper when they stopped by the F&W Test Kitchen to make their Hatch Green Chile Shakshuka.
+Nate Cotanch and chef Aneesha Hargrave from Zia Green Chile Company.

-While nothing beats visiting New Mexico for the annual Hatch Chile Festival, you can still get both red and green Hatch chiles sent directly to your door, regardless of where you live.
-During harvest season (late August), you can buy fresh chiles directly from the Zia Green Chile Company and in the meantime, they offer a number of jarred versions of both red and green varieties as well.
-If you're looking for dried or whole frozen chiles, those are available through other purveyors too.
+While nothing beats visiting New Mexico for the annual Hatch Chile Festival, you can still get Hatch chiles sent directly to your door, regardless of where you live.
+During harvest season, you can buy fresh chiles from the Zia Green Chile Company, and in the meantime, they offer a number of jarred versions of both red and green varieties as well.
+If you're looking for dried or whole frozen chiles, those are available through other purveyors.

 Hatch chiles are a super versatile ingredient.

-"The big thing about Hatch Chiles is their overall versatility since you can use them in basically any dish," says Cotanch.
-"They're great for stews, sautés, sauces and dips like queso, hummus or salsa.
-They're also perfect for topping a burger or pizza with.
+"The big thing about Hatch chiles is their overall versatility since you can use them in basically any dish," says Cotanch.
+"They're great for stews, sautés, sauces, and dips like queso, hummus, or salsa.
+They're also perfect for topping a burger or pizza.
 Growing up, we even put them in our apple pie at Thanksgiving.
-The way that the sweetness of the apples mixes with the flavorful, smokiness of the spiced chiles works really well."
+The way that the sweetness of the apples mixes with the flavorful smokiness of the spiced chiles works really well."

 Hatch chiles offer an ideal balance of heat and sweetness.